 But, as noted, patent law has always been different: We have rejected the idea that mere employment is sufficient to vest title to an employee’s invention in the employer.
 Against this background, a contractor’s invention–an “invention of the contractor”–does not automatically include inventions made by the contractor’s employees.

 It would be noteworthy enough for Congress to supplant one of the fundamental precepts of patent law and deprive inventors of rights in their own inventions.
 To do so under such unusual terms would be truly surprising.
 We are confident that if Congress had intended such a sea change in intellectual property rights it would have said so clearly–not obliquely through an ambiguous definition of “subject invention” and an idiosyncratic use of the word “retain.”

 Outcomes.
-Faculty inventors own their inventions until they assign those inventions in a written instrument.
+Faculty inventors own their inventions made with federal support until they assign those inventions in a written instrument.
 If they are forced to assign, either there is a contract that is binding under which they have agreed to assign, or it is a shakedown.
 When the university is a public institution, the shakedown is eminent domain and requires due process and just compensation.
 A demand for ownership, even if made first thing, does not necessarily succeed over a later assignment, for consideration, if the assignee does not have notice of the prior assignment and that assignment has not been recorded in the USPTO within the prescribed time frame.